1AugustLeo/hello-world/README.md

 # hello-world
 Created for instructional purposes per Github
-Working to increase my fundemental understanding of coding and related facits.
+Working to increase my fundemental understanding of coding and related facets.